assachandev/telegram-internet-tracker-bot/README.md

 # telegram-internet-tracker-bot

 A Telegram bot that monitors internet usage and network quality on a Linux server.
 Data is collected every 5 minutes and stored in SQLite.
+Sends automatic alerts when latency or packet loss exceeds configured thresholds.

 ## Requirements